yyliu01/PS-MT/README.md

 ## Training details
-Some example training details of VOC dataset can be visualized in this [wandb](https://wandb.ai/pyedog1976/PS-MT(VOC12)?workspace=user-pyedog1976) link.
+Some example training details including:
+1) VOC12 dataset can be visualized in this [wandb](https://wandb.ai/pyedog1976/PS-MT(VOC12)?workspace=user-pyedog1976) link.
+2) Cityscapes dataset can be visualized in this [wandb]https://wandb.ai/pyedog1976/PS-MT(City)?workspace=user-pyedog1976) link.

 In details, after clicking the run, you can checkout: